 Step 6: Allow the steak to rest for a few minutes before serving.
 This will help to retain the juices and ensure a tender steak.

-See also How to cook wild garlic
+See also What to cook with beef broth

 Remember, cooking times may vary depending on the thickness of the steak and the preferences of the individual.
 It’s always best to use a meat thermometer to ensure the steak has reached the desired internal temperature.